mjhm/lodash-match-pattern/README.md

 ## Transforms

 Transforms modify the test data in some way before applying a match pattern.
 Transforms can be applied at any level of the match object and they may be composed.
 Use transforms sparingly since they tend to make the patterns less readable, and they could be a code smell of excessively complex tests.
-In many cases separate tests or custom matcher will be clearer.
+In many cases separate tests or a custom matcher will be clearer.

 #### Apply Transform Example